 |

-DEVELOPMENT AND DESIGN IN CHINA Monitoring: Case Studies Gated Communities Globalisation and Modernity The Hukou System Updated Land and Housing Markets Self-Government and Urban Civil Life Sustainability Transforming Rural China and Urban and Rural Inequalities Last Updated: 24 February 2012 Links added since the last major update in November-December
+URBAN DEVELOPMENT AND DESIGN IN CHINA Monitoring: Case Studies China’s Great Uprooting Gated Communities Globalisation and Modernity The Hukou System Updated Land and Housing Markets Self-Government and Urban Civil Life Sustainability Transforming Rural China and Urban and Rural Inequalities Last Updated: 19 January 2015 Note that a new monitoring section

 listed documents and suggestions for additional linked documents are